Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 ![Modulus] (https://media.licdn.com/media/p/5/005/083/352/39eb6ec.png)
 #Learn The Basics of NPM#
-NPM is a great place to get everything you need to build Node.js app.
-It is a repository for Node packages and it's a place where all packages are kept and updated.
-So, you don't have to constantly check various websites for depencecy updates.
+NPM is a great place to get everything you need to build Node.js (node) app.
+It is a repository for node packages and it's a place where all packages are kept and updated.
+So, you don't have to constantly check various websites for depencecies and updates.
 All you need to is upgrade your packages through NPM by typing `npm <option>` in command line from your project folder.

 ##Where to get NPM###
 NPM already comes with Node.js when you download and install Node on your machine (computer).
 Try typing `npm --verson` terminal and it should show something like this.